Perl/PPCs/docs/process.md

 * linearly more implementation to maintain
 * exponentially more combinations of features to define and debug

 Not every good idea belongs in the Perl core.
 Some are better implemented on CPAN.
-For some ideas, the RFC process is overkill.
-And the other way - for some issues or PRs, the reviewer is going to realise that it's more complex than it seemed, and needs to become an RFC.
+For some ideas, the PPC process is overkill.
+And the other way - for some issues or PRs, the reviewer is going to realise that it's more complex than it seemed, and needs to become a PPC.

 ## The Process

 ![a flowchart of the process described below](/images/flowchart.png)

-### Pre-RFC
+### Pre-PPC

-The RFC process starts with a formal proposal to add or change a language feature in Perl.
-But you, the prospective author of an RFC, shouldn't start by writing that formal proposal.
+The PPC process starts with a formal proposal to add or change a language feature in Perl.
+But you, the prospective author of a PPC, shouldn't start by writing that formal proposal.
 Start by posting to p5p that you have an idea.
 Explain what problem you're solving, how you think you can solve it, and what prior art you looked at.
 Be clear and concise.
 Make it easy for the rest of the list to see what you're suggesting without reading an enormous wall of text, but don't lose so much detail as to be meaningless.

 You are taking the temperature of the list.
 If there is a great outcry that this is a bad idea, or has been tried before, or was explicitly rejected before, you should probably stop.
 No hard feelings!

 Otherwise, you're ready to move on to the next step.
 You should post a follow-up, requesting that the PSC approve producing a draft.
 If they do, move on to "Draft Proposal" below.
 If not, they'll provide more feedback like "this is definitely impossible" or "you need to provide more information" or so on.

-During this "Pre-RFC" phase, your proposal isn't in the RFC tracker.
-It's not an RFC yet!
+During this "Pre-PPC" phase, your proposal isn't in the PPC tracker.
+It's not a PPC yet!

 During this phase, you (the proposer) are responsible for moving things forward.
 If you contact the PSC for approval to file a draft, and the PSC does not respond, it's you who should be keeping track of that.